 The following simplified data flow occurs when an unauthenticated client requests a resource protected by a Java Agent and AM.
 The flow assumes that requests must meet the requirements of an AM policy.
-For more information, see Single sign-on in AM's Authentication and SSO guide.
+For a detailed diagram, see Single sign-on in AM's Authentication and single sign-on guide.